Consumer Reports Picks Top 3 Credit Cards for Your Needs

 These picks from Consumer Reports are based on a family spending $400 a month on gas, $600 on groceries, and $1,000 elsewhere.

 |Top 3 Cash Rewards Credit Cards||Rewards Earned After|

 |Blue Cash Preferred® Card from American Express

-Key Features: Get $150 back after you make $1,000 in purchases with your new Card in the first three months.
+Key Features: Get $350 back after meeting purchase requirements (special offer ends 6/15/16).
 6% cash back at U.S. supermarkets up to $6,000/year.
 Also get 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and limitations apply.